kimmelsg/actionmailbox-imap/CLIENT.md

 The ingress command will then relay the message to ActionMailbox via HTTP(S) as like the other ActionMailbox ingress options.

+### Download

+To download the client, visit the releases page.
+Ensure that version major and minor matches the major and minor of the gem you plan on using in your rails application.

 ### Configuration

 The only configuration now is the number of worker threads you want available to process email messages.
 Each message gets processed in its own worker.